The DeanBeat: The best of CES 2021 as seen from afar

 Gardyn

 Gardyn is a fully-automated vertical indoor growing system.
-It lets you grow 30 large plants in two square feet of space, with no direct sunlight or water line required.
+It lets you grow 30 large plants in 2-square feet of space, with no direct sunlight or water line required.
 You can follow instructions for growing plants via the Kelby personal growing assistant app, and then you get to eat the results.
 It’s based on Gardyn’s “hybriponic” tech that recirculates water in a closed loop, reducing water consumption by 95%.

-Gardyn lets you grow eight pounds to 10 pounds of produce per month said CEO FX Rouxel, in an interview with VentureBeat.
+Gardyn lets you grow up to 10 pounds of produce per month, said CEO FX Rouxel in an interview with VentureBeat.
 The vertical configuration lets you grow a high density of plants.
 The roots are contained and not messy.
 The system is connected to the internet.
 Two high-resolution cameras capture the details of the plant growth for Kelby to analyze with its AI system.

 Gardyn’s LED lights provide the right amount of light the plants need for optimal growth, even if the plants are indoors and in a cold climate.
 Rouxel said it might cost you $16 to operate it a month, but it can save you at least 30% a month on your grocery bill.
 Since the food is ready to eat, you don’t have to store it in a refrigerator.